 “I can imagine,” Siri said between mouthfuls.
 She eyed Susebron, who ate with small, reserved bites.
 She felt a slight stab of shame at how fast she was eating, then paused, and decided she didn’t care.
 She put aside the fruit dish, stood, and took several pastries off of the table.

 Susebron eyed her as she began to eat one after another.
 Those are Pahn Kahl crispbreads, he wrote.
-You are supposed to try only a small bite of each one, making sure to eat a piece of bread between to wash away the taste.
-You don’t eat them--
+You are take only small bites, making sure to eat a piece of bread between to wash away the taste.
+They are a delicasy and--

 He broke off as Siri picked up an entire pastry and shoved it into her mouth.
 She smiled at him, then continued chewing.

 After a moment of looking stunned, he wrote on his board again.
-You realize that children in the stories who gorged themselves usually ended up being thrown off of cliffs or suffering similar fates.
+You realize that children in the stories who gorged themselves usually ended up being thrown off of cliffs.

 Siri stuffed another crispbread into her mouth beside the first, dusting her fingers and face with powdered sugar in the process.

-Susebron paused, then reached over and took a whole one himself.
-Then, he shoved it into his mouth.
+Susebron watched her, then reached over and took a whole one himself.
+He shoved it into his mouth.

 Siri laughed, nearly spitting out bits of pastry onto the blanket.
 “And so my corruption of the God King continues,” she said once she could speak.